 - Change dates.
-When QuickBooks displays the graph, click the Dates button on the graph to change the dates for the graph.
-You can enter dates or, in some cases, choose a predefined date range. - Tip: If you enter a date range much longer than a year, the graph may get too cluttered. - Pick different criteria.
-Click any button on the graph to group the data in a different way.
+When QuickBooks displays the graph, use the Dates pop-up menu on the sidebar to change the date range for the graph.
+You can also enter dates below the pop-up menu. - Pick different criteria.
+Click the "Bar Graph" pop-up menu on the sidebar to group the data in a different way.
 For example, the sales graph usually displays sales by item, but you can change it to display sales by customer or by rep.